-- Help you find inspiration by sharing real-world examples of how people are doing these analytics today.
+Next, we’ll help you find inspiration by sharing real-world examples of how people are doing these analytics today—such as how organizations:

 *Disclaimer: All report data for our research study is based on usage of Watershed reports and has been kept anonymous.
 We also used Watershed to collect and analyze report data.